 But San Franciscans aren't stopping to revel in their victory yet.
 There are several objectives the city is trying to meet in order to stay on track for the 2010 goal and beyond.
 Issues such as increasing recycling during large, public events are part of the city's goals, along with promoting more reuse and less consumption.
 Community outreach is another big part of the city's efforts, with information campaigns to bring new Bay Area residents into the loop, as well as other unreached markets.
 The city's overall environmental plan, spearheaded by Mayor Gavin Newsom, includes many other facets.
 Grants, subsidies and other incentive programs are offered for green activities such as installing solar panels, planting trees, reducing greenhouse gas emissions and car sharing.

-Now that we've learned about one city's efforts to change the way their citizens look at a garbage can, follow the links on the next page to read about related information.
+Now that we've learned about one city's efforts to change the way their citizens look at a garbage can, follow the links below to read about related information.

 - "Building a Bright Future: San Francisco's Environmental Plan 2008."
 SForward. http://www.sfenvironment.org/downloads/library/lisforward.pdf

 - "Composting."
 Environmental Protection Agency.
 9/7/2007.
 (5/27/2008) http://www.epa.gov/epaoswer/non-hw/composting/basic.htm